Please read through information below before using Application

 Most Important: Perform a fresh reboot of your computer before beginning work with Application Mover.

+user account is 'administrator'.
 Older versions of Application Mover do not request elevated permission

 so you must manually run the program 'As Administrator'.
 Do this by right clicking on the program shortcut and